Composite images of Galois for elliptic curves over $\mathbf{Q}$ & Entanglement fields: Analysis of Rational Points --- Genus 3

 \section{Analysis of Rational Points --- Genus 3}

-There are fifteen isomorphism classes of genus 3 curves.
-Of these classes, ten are hyperelliptic.
+There are 15 isomorphism classes of genus 3 curves.
+Of these classes, 10 are hyperelliptic.
 The curves $X_{\ref{G223},\ref{G72}}(14)$ and $X_{\ref{G223},\ref{G76}}(14)$ are hyperelliptic and have rank equal to 0, and we handle these curves by using a Mordell--Weil sieve argument.
 The remaining hyperelliptic cases occur when considering composite-$(16,3)$ level modular curves, and we handle these cases using quotients or \'etale descent.

-The other six isomorphism classes are non-hyperelliptic.
-The curve $X_{H_{109},\ref{G43}}(48)$ admits a rank 0 sub-quotient; by using Prym varieties, we determine the points on the rank 2 curve $X_{H_{124},\ref{G43}}(48)$; we also provably find the points on the rank 1 curve $X_{H_{106},\ref{G43}}(48)$ through a Chabauty arguement.
-For the remaining two isomorphism classes, we are unable to compute all of the $\mQ$-points, and we discuss our attempts in Section \ref{subsubsec:impish}.
+The other 5 isomorphism classes are non-hyperelliptic.
+The curve $X_{H_{109},\ref{G43}}(48)$ admits a rank 0 sub-quotient; by using Prym varieties, we determine the points on the rank 2 curve $X_{H_{124},\ref{G43}}(48)$; we also provably find the points on the rank 1 curve $X_{H_{106},\ref{G43}}(48)$ through a Chabauty argument.
+For the remaining 2 isomorphism classes, we are unable to compute all of the $\mQ$-points, and we discuss our attempts in Section \ref{subsubsec:impish}.